-With housing prices on the rise in many places, limited space is a common challenge for many households.
-If you're struggling to find enough room to feel comfortable, a fold-out bed with a futon mattress could be an excellent fix.
+Limited space is a common challenge, especially when you’re living in a city and overpaying on rent.
+If you're struggling to find enough room to get comfortable, a fold-out bed with a futon mattress could be an excellent fix.
 Offering clever design and space-saving solutions, futons can be just as useful as regular mattresses.

 We'll discuss below some of the best options to help save your back, and save on space.

-As we are through with the things you have to consider when purchasing a mattress of the kind, let’s have a look at some of the best options currently available on the market.
+Now that you have an idea of what to consider when purchasing a futon mattress, let’s have a look at some of the best options currently available on the market.

 - Six color options